-La Porte Municipal Court and Morgan's Point Municipal Court are considered "Safe Harbors" and no defendants will be arrested due to outstanding local warrants.
+La Porte Municipal Court and Morgan's Point Municipal Court are considered "Safe Harbors" and no defendant will be arrested within the court due to outstanding local warrants.

-Notice of Alternatives to Full Payment of Fines or Costs
+Notice of Alternatives to Full Payment of Fines and Costs

 If you are assessed a fine and court costs as a result of a citation and you are unable to pay, please notify the court immediately.
-You may request a hearing before the judge.
 If you are determined by the court to have insufficient resources or income to pay, the court is required to provide you other ways to discharge the fine and costs.

 Court of Record